mufasa-349/DSA-210-Project/README.md

 | 44           | 6             | 210                   |
 | 45           | 0             | 0                     |

-### **Data Collection Process**

-- The **study hours** for each day were tracked manually.
-I made sure to log the hours spent on studying every day.
-However, these hours were affected by various factors, such as **abroad travels** and particularly **school exam preparation**.
-- During **exam weeks**, which were the last 15 days of the 45-day period, my study hours and lines of code written were noticeably reduced.
-I had to focus more on my school exams, which meant less time available for coding practice.
-- On some days, I couldn’t study at all due to other personal commitments or exhaustion.
-In such cases, the study hours were recorded as **0**, and I wrote **0 lines of code** on those days.

-### **Project Plan**

-### 1. **Data Collection**
-   - Track daily study hours for 45 days.
-   - Note the number of lines of code written each day for my React project.
-   - Log any disruptions (like exams or travels) that affect study hours.

-### 2. **Data Preprocessing**
-   - Clean and structure the data for analysis.
-   - Handle missing or inconsistent values where study hours may have been impacted by travel or other factors.

-### 3. **Exploratory Data Analysis (EDA)**
-   - Visualize the relationship between `Hours Studied` and `Lines of Code Written` using scatter plots.
-   - Calculate the **correlation coefficient** to quantify the relationship.
-   - Explore trends in study patterns, especially the effect of exam weeks on progress.

-### 4. **Modeling and Prediction**
-   - Apply **linear regression** to model the relationship between `Hours Studied` and `Lines of Code Written`.
-   - Predict the number of lines of code written for a given study time using the regression model.
-   - Evaluate the model’s performance and refine it if necessary.

-### 5. **Visualization and Reporting**
-   - Create interactive visualizations using libraries like **Matplotlib** or **Seaborn** to present the findings.
-   - Summarize insights and conclusions about the effectiveness of study hours on writing code, particularly during exam weeks.

-### 6. **Next Steps**
-   - Expand the dataset to include more days or additional features like study type (e.g., theory vs. practice).
-   - Explore machine learning models to predict future progress based on past study patterns.

-### **Dependencies**

-- **Pandas**: For data manipulation and structuring.
-- **Numpy**: For generating random numbers.
-- **Matplotlib / Seaborn**: For data visualization.
+---

+### **Code Overview**

+#### **Data Preprocessing**
+- **File:** `data_preprocessing.ipynb`
+- This script loads the raw dataset, explores its structure, and cleans the data for analysis.
+- Key Steps:
+  - Loading the dataset
+  - Generating basic statistics
+  - Saving the cleaned dataset for further analysis

+#### **Exploratory Data Analysis (EDA)**
+- **File:** `eda.ipynb`
+- Key visualizations:
+  1. **Correlation Heatmap:** Shows the relationship between study hours and lines of code written.
+  2. **Box Plot:** Visualizes the distribution of lines of code for different study hours.
+  3. **Cumulative Line Plot:** Tracks cumulative study hours vs. cumulative lines of code written over 45 days.
+  4. **Scatter Plot:** Displays the direct relationship between study hours and lines of code.

+#### **Modeling**
+- **File:** `mdoelling.ipynb`
+- Linear regression was applied to predict lines of code written based on study hours.
+- Key Steps:
+  - Splitting the dataset into training and test sets
+  - Training a linear regression model
+  - Evaluating the model with an R² score
+  - Saving the trained model for future use

+#### **Regression Visualization**
+- **File:** `visualization.ipynb`
+- A scatter plot with the regression line was created to visualize the model’s fit and include the R² score on the graph.

+---

+### **Limitations and Future Work**

+- **Limitations:**
+  - The dataset covers only 45 days, which may not capture long-term trends.
+  - The analysis assumes a linear relationship, potentially overlooking non-linear patterns.
+  - Exam weeks and travel disruptions affected consistency in study hours.

+- **Future Work:**
+  - Collect a larger and more detailed dataset, including study type (e.g., theory vs. practice).
+  - Use advanced formulas and methods to generate more detailed visualizations.
+  - Develop a more robust React app integrating libraries like **GLVis** to analyze and visualize data dynamically, with backend code for handling complex workflows.

+---

+### **Technologies Used**
+- **Python**: For data analysis, visualization, and modeling.
+- **Pandas / NumPy**: For data manipulation.
+- **Matplotlib / Seaborn**: For visualizations.
 - **Scikit-learn**: For linear regression modeling.

-### **Conclusion**

-By analyzing the relationship between study time and the number of lines of code written for my React project, this project provides insights into the effectiveness of consistent study habits and highlights the impact of interruptions (like school exams or travels).
-With these findings, I aim to develop strategies for more efficient learning, helping others improve their coding skills over time.
+- **Joblib**: For saving and loading trained models.

+---